dtr-org/unit-e/doc/build-unix.md

     sudo apt-get update
     sudo apt-get install libdb5.3-dev libdb5.3++-dev

-Ubuntu and Debian have their own libdb-dev and libdb++-dev packages, but these will install BerkeleyDB 5.1 or later, which break binary wallet compatibility with the distributed executables which are based on BerkeleyDB 5.3.
+Ubuntu and Debian have their own libdb-dev and libdb++-dev packages, but these may break binary wallet compatibility with the distributed executables which are based on BerkeleyDB 5.3.
 If you do not care about wallet compatibility, pass `--with-incompatible-bdb` to configure.

 See the section "Disable-wallet mode" to build UnitE Core without wallet.